s009900/s009900/README.md

 <summary><b>😋 Contributions</b></summary>
 Want to contribute?
 Awesome!

-The most basic way to show your support is to star the project or to raise issues or suggest ideas.
+The most basic way to show your support is to **star the project**.
 Thanks!
 </details>

 <details>